MENTAL HEALTH TRAINING

 I'd like to contribute financially for my training.

-I've registered for a course but can no longer make it
+I've registered for an MHFA course but can no longer attend.

-Please contact the MHFA England office by calling 0203 928 0760 and selecting option 2.
+Please get in touch with us or contact the MHFA England office by calling 0203 928 0760 and selecting option 2.
 They will be able to remove you and make your place available to others.

 If you have any other questions please email: firstname.lastname@example.org or call Richard on 07794 268208.